Updated on March 28, 2023

 Not only can plenty of garlic in your diet repel relatives and even loved ones, but it can also repel bed bugs.
 It’s a curious fact that bed bugs sometimes develop a taste for specific blood types, which they can smell.
 But what happens when all they smell is garlic?

 When you eat garlic, some of the oils come out in your sweat.
-You can also make a bedtime spray for your hands, neck, and feet if you don’t mind chasing your spouse out of the room for the night.
-This can help prevent attacks while you sleep, and it will even work against some other common bedroom bugs.
+You can also make a bedtime spray for your hands, neck, and feet if you don’t mind chasing your spouse out of the room for the night (unless you married an Italian, of course).

 Coconut Oil